-But with versatility comes cost, and the Powerstation Hub is by far the most expensive charger on this list.
-With a retail price of $99 (around £81, AU$146), this isn’t affordable for most folks - and more a niche solution for those with the cash to throw around.
+But with versatility comes cost, and the Powerstation Hub is an expensive charger with a retail price of AED 485.
+This isn’t affordable for most folks - and more a niche solution for those with the cash to throw around.

 If you're keen to stick to well-known brands, there's the Samsung Wireless Charger Pad with some useful features but a heftier price tag than third-party solutions.

 For the price, you get 7.5W fast charging with compatible Samsung and Apple devices along with up to 5W for everything else.
 More distinct is the LED light that highlights when your device is fully powered up and a self-cooling fan that means you don't ever have to worry about the charger overheating.

 Pricier than the competition, there's some great peace of mind here if you don't mind paying the extra.

 If you simply want the simplest of wireless chargers out there and you're not too fussed about it being stylish, the Yootech Wireless Charger gets the job done admirably.

 A simple ring design, it offers a rubber outer edge so that you can place phones or AirPods on it safely without worrying about slippage.
 A green LED indicator lets you know when it starts charging but it turns off soon enough so you won't be disturbed.

 Charging times could be a little faster but at this price, it's hard to complain.